 Large abdominoplasty (full abdominoplasty)

 If the tissue and the skin on the abdomen are largely flaccid, the navel has often also sagged.
-In this case, our experienced experts at estethica will recommend a full abdominoplasty, i.e. a large abdominoplasty in which the navel is also moved.
+In this case, our experienced experts will recommend a full abdominoplasty, i.e. a large abdominoplasty in which the navel is also moved.